theopensystemslab/planx-new/README.md

 1. Clone this repository

-2. Setup your AWS CLI client with SSO - [detailed guide here](https://github.com/theopensystemslab/planx-new/blob/main/doc/how-to/how-to-setup-aws-sso-credentials.md)
+2. Setup your AWS CLI client with SSO - [detailed guide here](https://github.com/theopensystemslab/planx-new/blob/main/doc/how-to/aws/how-to-setup-aws-sso-credentials.md)

 3. Pull down environment secrets for running the application in staging mode by running `./scripts/pull-secrets.sh`.
 (NOTE: Even when running locally, API requests are routed to relevant staging servers and emails are actually processed and sent to provided addresses).

 4. Run `pnpm run up` from the project root to set up docker containers for the application's backend (postgres, sharedb, api and hasura server processes) and to pull seed application data from production.

+***Please Note***: If using a Mac running Apple silicone (M1 -M4) chips and running into Docker image compatibility issues please see our [troubleshooting guide](https://github.com/theopensystemslab/planx-new/blob/main/doc/how-to/aws/how-to-setup-aws-sso-credentials.md)

 5. Move into the hasura directory `cd ../hasura.planx.uk` and install dependencies `pnpm i`.